aukkawut/aukkawut.github.io/index.md

     * Github [link](https://github.com/aukkawut/AdversarialInformationCascade)

 ### Problems/Notes

-Example problems I made mainly for high school algebra.
-Not being used as I am not a teacher but I have a concern that it might be too hard.
-If possible, please comment me on this or please let me know that you use it on your class as I want to get a feedback on this.

 * Practice problems with solutions on Linear and Quadratic functions [link](/collections/GenMath2022/practice_problems/Quadratic.pdf)
 * Problem sets (without solutions) on Linear algebra *This is quite hard for high school students* [link](/collections/GenMath2022/practice_problems/LA1_Psets.pdf)